AlibabaCloudDocs/ram/intl.en-US/RAM Role Management/Service-linked roles.md

 ## Assume a service-linked role

-A service-linked role can be assumed only by the linked service and cannot be assumed by identities such as RAM users or other RAM roles.
+A service-linked role can be assumed only by the linked service.
+The role cannot be assumed by identities such as RAM users or other RAM roles.

 You can view the service that can assume a service-linked role in the `Service` parameter on the Trust Policy Management tab of the role details page.